So, you want to write about music. We don’t blame you, as Eddie from Empire Records said, it’s the glue that holds the world together.

 Who knows.
 Who knows.

-Feel free to reach out to the email address below.
-Or, use our contact form to get in touch.
-I am happy to help answer any questions you have.
+Feel free to reach out to the email address below if you have any questions.
 Thanks for reading.